-As I get ready to head out to The Blog Society Conference in Chicago, I thought it would be fun to chat about how to expense all the things that go along with attending a conference and business travel.
+As I sit in the airport on my way to Round 9 of the amazing Creative at Heart Conference, I thought it would be fun to chat about how to expense all the things that go along with attending a conference.

 As I was in the Anthropologie dressing room looking at the price tags of all the pretty things I found, I was REALLY wishing the IRS allowed us to deduct clothing we plan to wear at conferences (that we attend or speak at).
 Unfortunately, they’re pretty straightforward in the IRS Publication 529 (search “clothing”) that any business clothing purchased that can also be worn outside of work functions are not deductible.

 This is pretty straightforward – any expenses related to your flight, including luggage fees, can be expensed through your business.
 If you’re driving to the event, check out this post on car and truck expenses.

 Whichever one you choose, this travel cost between the airport and your hotel is deductible.
 If you’re sharing a ride with another attendee, Uber and Lyft allow you to split the fare so you each get a receipt for the expense!

 Meals During Travel

 If you’re traveling away from your “tax home” (city or area where your main place of business is located), you can deduct all meals eaten while away, not just meals where you talk business.
 If you don’t want to keep track of all the receipts while you’re gone, you have the option of using a per diem rate (a flat rate based on the city you’re in).
 You can use this link to find the per diem rate for the location of your travels.
 The Bermuda Run, NC meals and incidentals rate is $94/day.